Vignesh-Kumar-svk/Java-Backend-projects/Trainreservation-Backend/README.md

 My first simple project in java using Springboot, Html, Css.

-A simple and user-friendly homepage for train ticket reservation system with login, registration, booking tickets, etc...
+A simple and user-friendly homepage for train ticket reservation system with login, registration, booking tickets, and displaying the registered users to the admin only for the specified email.

 In future i will add some more options with this....